Arts Advisory Board

-The Sunshine Coast Arts Advisory Board will provide advice and direction for council to consider as it develops a strategic blueprint to grow the region's investment in the arts.
+The Sunshine Coast Arts Advisory Board provide advice for council to consider as it delvers its strategic blueprint to grow the region’s investment in the arts.

 Role of the board